 Sometimes it is more fun and effective to learn in a group.
 Learning and doing together may be just what you need to succeed.

-At the Thinking and Doing Skills Center we offer group classes for students from upper elementary through high school on ADHD, organization, and study skills.
+At the Thinking and Doing Skills Center we offer group classes for students from lower elementary through high school on ADHD, organization, and study skills.
 Each group is limited in size to assure each student’s needs are met and their questions answered.
 Group learning helps students realize that their challenges are not unique and that with a little guidance they can figure out how to work more effectively.
 Click here to see our latest schedule of classes.

 Would you like your child to develop the skills to become more independent?
 Here is some of what we will cover in the four week class.
 Learn about what ADHD is and what it isn’t and how Executive functions can impact your child’s ability to succeed.
 There are strategies to help improve communication and cooperation as well as, organization, homework and studying strategies.
 If you are tired of being your child’s planner, reminder, and project manager, then it is time for a change.
 Click here for more information or to sign up for this class.
-Starts October 30th.
+Starts October 15th at 7:00 pm.

 Women’s Group Coaching Class: Are you ready to learn more about yourself as you journey in the direction of your dreams?
 Want to feel less alone in your struggles and get support from others that understand?
 Whether you are wishing for more balance in your life, less stress, more time for yourself, looking to start a business, go back to school, switch jobs or if you struggle with ADHD then group classes may be just what you are looking for.

 Together we’ll explore where you are, and where you want to go and help you design your own plan for getting there.
 It is about what is important to you and the group will support and hold you accountable (if that is what you want) and encourage you along the way.